Taweilo/diabetes-prediction/README.md

 Badge [source](https://shields.io/)

  <img src="https://meddo.in/blog/wp-content/uploads/2020/09/onpage_Book-diagnostic-test-online-1024x575.jpeg" width="1100" height="450">
 This project will follow the Business Analysis (BA) workflow to address diabetes diagnosis using data mining techniques.
-By leveraging modeling, we aim to classify and predict the disease based on input features.
-The health industry can consult this model for more informed decision-making.
+The business problem at hand is to create a machine-learning model that can accurately predict the likelihood of a patient having diabetes based on the provided features.
+This model can be utilized by healthcare professionals to assess the risk of diabetes in patients and provide appropriate medical interventions and advice.

 ```
 ├── Image
-│   ├── 2.1 Dataset.jpg                           <- dataset image used in the README.
+│   ├── 2.1 Dataset.jpg                           <- dataset image used in the README
-│   ├── 2.2 Statistics.jpg                        <- data statistics summary used in the README.
+│   ├── 2.2 Statistics.jpg                        <- data statistics summary used in the README
-│   ├── 2.3 Outcome distribution.jpg              <- outcome distribution image used in the README.
+│   ├── 2.3 Outcome distribution.jpg              <- outcome distribution image used in the README
-│   ├── 2.4 Pairplot.jpg                          <- pairplot image used in the README.
+│   ├── 2.4 Pairplot.jpg                          <- pairplot image used in the README
-│   ├── 5.1 Evaluation.jpg                        <- model summary table used in the README.
+│   ├── 5.1 Evaluation.jpg                        <- model summary table used in the README
+│   ├── 5.2 RF Confusion matrix.jpg               <- RF Confusion matrix used in the README
+│   ├── 5.3 Feature importance.jpg                <- RF feature importance used in the README
 │
 ├── Code_Diabetes_Prediction.ipynb                <- code
 ├── Data_diabetes.csv                             <- dataset